openorclose/posts/README.md

 Alas, remember that Javascript does not like for tabled sites of the past to stop working.
 So the new keywords that were introduced (such as `let`) are only half-reserved.
 They can still be used as variable names and identifiers without causing an error.
 (Please don't do this though.)

-### `Boolean(document.all) === false`???
+### Boolean(document.all) === false???

 Now the (hopefully) last-mind bending gotcha in the dated example above is the use of `document.all`. `document.all` is deprecated, but is unfortunately still supported by most? browsers.
-But how do browsers force sites that have no sense and choose to put outdated technology at the top of their `if` statements and the more advanced stuff at the bottom?
+But how do browsers handle sites that have no sense and choose to check for outdated technology at the top of their `if` statements and leave the more advanced stuff for later?
 Clearly, by making `document.all` be a falsy value.
-Its the only exception in the Ecmascript specifications.
+It's the only exception in the Ecmascript specifications.
 All objects are truthy, except for `document.all`.
-Remember this in case some crazy guy decides to have a Javascript quiz, assigns `document.all` to a random variable `x`, `console.log`s `x` and then asks what `Boolean(x)` should return.
+Remember this in case some crazy guy decides to have a Javascript quiz, assigns `document.all` to a variable `x`, `console.log`s `x` and then asks what `Boolean(x)` should return.
 Some crazy guy.

 ### Possible future explicit tail call optimisations